Marcia Howard (musician): 1980-1999: Goanna and backing vocals

 Howard, on backing vocals and keyboards, joined her older brother, Shane's folk-rock band, Goanna, in Melbourne in 1980.
 Goanna broke up in 1986 and Howard continued with her brother's projects, Shane Howard and Friends (1986) and then Shane Howard Band (1987–88, 1991).
 She worked on Shane's early solo albums and toured in his backing bands.
-Howard was a session musician on Joe Geia's (ex-Shane Howard and Friends, Shane Howard Band) debut album, Yil Lull (1988), which includes the title track.
+Howard was a session musician on Wayne Gillespie's album New Locations (1986), Joe Geia's (ex-Shane Howard and Friends, Shane Howard Band) debut album, Yil Lull (1988), which includes the title track.
 She later worked on Kavisha Mazzella's album, Fisherman's Daughter (1998) and Dave Steel's The Edge of the World (May 1999) before working on former Goanna band-mate, Rose Bygrave's debut solo album, White Bird (mid-1999).

 Marcia traveled to Asia and Europe and sang and worked overseas for a year in 1990.
 When she returned in 1991 she took up her first music teaching position at John Pujajankgka Pirin school in Mulan, Western Australia in the Great Sandy Desert.
 She married in 1992 and moved to Port Fairy.
 She worked with her brother Damian Howard in the 1990s, performing live and recording with him on his solo albums while raising her two children and running a Bed and Breakfast, Hanley House with her (now ex-husband) James Gubbins in Port Fairy.